 An Organizational Conviction to Break the Status Quo

 Doing the right thing for students is what every teacher I know believes in.
 I have yet to meet a teacher who wants to do the wrong thing for students.
 The challenge that preserves the status quo does not emanate from the teaching profession or parents, but from a fear that the process of change will damage the misleading goal of education: an elusive college place, a safe, secure future.
 The things we should want for our children are much bigger than those offered by a traditional education.
 As we embrace change we will encounter parents in the deep end of the swimming pool of transformation, clinging relentlessly to the side of the pool, nervously hankering for the bygone days of certainty.
 Their children, we should not be surprised to learn, will also struggle initially with the break from tradition.
 If the truth be told, we are all a bit nervous.
 It is much easier to play the game of school than engage in the reality of a rapidly changing world.
 Schools have become accustomed to making the noises of change while careful not to upset the status quo.
-What we need, and what we have committed to, is best summed up by Ackoff: “Continuous improvement isn’t nearly as important as discontinuous improvement.
+What we need is best summed up by Ackoff: “Continuous improvement isn’t nearly as important as discontinuous improvement.
 Creativity is a discontinuity.
 A creative act breaks with the chain that has come before it.”

 Will Richardson.
 We’re Trying To Do “The Wrong Thing Right” in Schools.

 Russell Ackoff / Studio 1 Network.
 2001 interview.

 If Russ Ackoff Had Given a TED Talk.
 1994 presentation.

 Values, Leadership, and Implementing the Deming Philosophy.
 1994 discussion featuring Ackoff.